March 24, 2022

 - Report weekly/monthly status reports on field marketing activities

-This isn’t an all-inclusive list but offers a good idea of what field marketers do.
+This isn’t an all-inclusive list, but it offers a good idea of what field marketers do.

 Why is a Field Marketing Strategy Necessary?